demisto/content/Packs/Rapid7_Nexpose/Integrations/Rapid7_Nexpose/README.md

 > **Note:**
 > This command couldn't have been tested on our side, and therefore could have issues.
 Please let us know if you encounter any bugs or issues.

 Update an existing site scan credential.
-For detailed explanation of all parameters of this command, please see: https://help.rapid7.com/insightvm/en-us/api/index.html#operation/setSiteCredentials
+For detailed explanation of all parameters of this command, see: https://help.rapid7.com/insightvm/en-us/api/index.html#operation/setSiteCredentials.

 #### Base Command